 - Research expenses: A detailed breakdown of intended expenditure must be given.
 Fellowships do not cover administrative expenses.
 Costs for attending conferences can be requested.
 The charity funds UK based research posts only, however research expenses can be requested of up to £10,000 for overseas research work essential to the success of the proposed project.
 Detailed justification for this must be provided. - Open access publications: Costs related to open access publishing may be included.
 Please see our guidance on open access publishing.
-The costs requested must be fully justified. - Animals: The species, number and unit cost of all animals must be shown.
-Please also see our policy on the use of animals in research. - Biological materials (such as human tissue or cell lines): Please specify the type of tissue or cell lines involved. - Research involving human participants: Please give details of what will be expected of study participants and the costs involved.
-You may find it helpful to carry out patient and public involvement (PPI) during the design of your study to ensure that you have considered the unique needs of people affected by Parkinson's. - Patient and public involvement (PPI): You may include costs for any planned patient and public involvement (PPI) activities in your application for all types of research projects, for example travel expenses for a face-to-face meeting.
+The costs requested must be fully justified. - Animals: The species, sex, number and unit cost of all animals must be shown.
+Please also see our policy on the use of animals in research. - Biological materials (such as human tissue or cell lines): Please specify the type of tissue or cell lines involved, as well as the sex if known. - Research involving human participants: Please give details of what will be expected of study participants and the costs involved.
+You may find it helpful to carry out patient and public involvement (PPI) during the design of your study to ensure that you have considered the unique needs of people affected by Parkinson's.
+Please specify the number and sex of the study participants. - Patient and public involvement (PPI): You may include costs for any planned patient and public involvement (PPI) activities in your application for all types of research projects, for example travel expenses for a face-to-face meeting.
 Please see our PPI guidance on how to involve patients and the public in your research in a meaningful way. - Equality, diversity and inclusion (EDI): You may also include costs for any planned activities in relation to EDI, for example consultation with an EDI specialist on delivery support and advice.
-Please see our Race Equality in Research project webpage for guidance on how to think more about ethnicity and inclusion when planning and designing your research. - Equipment: Please specify each piece of equipment requested. - Inflation: Inflation will not be paid in year one.
+Please see our Race Equality in Research project webpage for guidance on how to think more about ethnicity and inclusion when planning and designing your research. - Equipment: Costs for small items of scientific equipment specific to the grant may be requested.
+Quotes must be included at the full application stage for items costing £5,000 or more.
+For large items of scientific equipment, the majority of the cost should be contributed by the host institute. - Inflation: Inflation will not be paid in year one.
 Inflation in years two and three is allowable up to 3%.
 In the financial schedule of the application form, inflation should be shown separately from the research costs.
 The research costs should be entered into the application form excluding inflation.
 The level of inflation requested for years two and three can then be added separately for the 'Salaries and related costs', 'Research expenses' and 'Equipment' sections (applicants can select none, 1%, 2% or 3%).
 The inflation will be calculated automatically at this rate and the correct amounts will be added on to the costs as a separate 'Inflation' line in the table.

-Review procedure
+5. Review procedure